Skip to content

 What the measurable tools actually are

 Some of this is testable today, which is the part worth your attention.
-Epigenetic clocks, offered through services like InsideTracker and TruDiagnostic, estimate a biological age from your methylation patterns — useful as a tracking signal, with the caveat that the clocks are still being validated and a single number shouldn’t drive drastic decisions.
+Epigenetic clocks, offered through services like InsideTracker and TruDiagnostic, estimate a biological age from your methylation patterns — useful as a tracking signal, with the caveat that the clocks are still being validated and carry known methodological challenges — including disagreement over what “biological age” even means at the individual level — so a single number shouldn’t drive drastic decisions.
 The interventions with the best safety-and-evidence balance for a general reader are unglamorous: the same fundamentals that show up in every credible longevity discussion.

 The fundamentals that are safe and supported